BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 `AppBindingActivity`, `AppViewsActivity`, `AppComponentActivity`, `AppBindingFragment`, `AppViewsFragment` have implemented the `ISystemBarsController` interface by default, you can directly use `systemBars` to obtain `SystemBarsController`.

-But you can still manually create a `SystemBarsController` in `Activity`.
+But you can still create a `SystemBarsController` manually using the `Activity.getWindow` object in `Activity`.

 > The following example